Isabella Eugénie Boyer: Biography

-The Duchess of Camposelice was still a striking lady when she met the sculptor Bartholdi.
-It is rumoured she was his model for the Statue of Liberty, however this claim may not be correct.
+Boyer, now the Duchess of Camposelice, was still a striking lady when she met the sculptor Bartholdi.
+Internet rumours have suggested she was his model for the Statue of Liberty, though this claim was rated "false" by Reuters.

-Victor Reubsaet died in September 1887 and Isabella was married, for the third time, in December 1891, to the art collector Paul Sohège.
+Reubsaet died in September 1887 and Isabella was married, for the third time, in December 1891, to the art collector Paul Sohège.

-Isabella Eugenia Boyer died at 62 years of age in 1904 in Paris.
+Boyer died on 12 May 1904 in Paris, aged 62.
+She is buried in Passy Cemetery.